jankowtf/bumpr/README.md

 bumpr
 ======

-Hassle-free version bumping and other things
+Easy version bumping and more

 ## Installation